-A wild royal python is usually fairly easy to handle as, when approached or threatened, it coils into a ball, with the head usually hidden and protected within the coils; and they usually stay that way even when picked up.
+A wild royal python is usually fairly easy to handle as, when approached or threatened, its natural response is usually to coil into a ball, with the head hidden and protected within the coils; and it usually stays that way even when picked up.
 Hence the other name for this species is ball python.
 Royal pythons are found in western Africa and are one of the smaller species of python.
-They don't climb a great deal and spend most of the time on the ground, in undergrowth and shrubbery, where they are well camouflaged and where they can hide and find prey such as small rodents.
+They don't climb a great deal and spend most of the time on the ground, in undergrowth, among grasses and shrubbery, where they are well camouflaged and where they can hide and find prey such as small rodents.